bigtreetech/docs/docs/Panda_Knomi_3D.md

 ## Restore Factory Settings

-> <font size="2">Restoring Panda Knomi 3D to factory settings will erase all configurations, including language, connected Wi-Fi, custom hostname, custom AP hotspot name and password, bound printers, and print progress display options.
+> <font size="2">Please be advised that performing a factory reset will erase all personalized configurations on your Panda Knomi 3D.
+This includes your language setting, saved Wi-Fi network, custom hostname, AP hotspot credentials, all bound printers, and print progress display options.
 > However, the theme color scheme will not be reset.
 Custom GIFs cannot be restored to the factory version; they can only be replaced by uploading a new GIF or updating an IMG file.
 The factory IMG file can be downloaded from [Panda Knomi 3D GitHub](https://github.com/bigtreetech/PandaKnomi3D/blob/master/IMG/panda_knomi_3d_factory.img).</font>

 ### Restore via Web UI